top of page

 The future is your playing field and strong starts today.

-Warrior Parents wish their children to exceed their success.
+Warrior Parents enter parenthood wishing their children to exceed their success.
 They raise warrior children AS IF they live in a world below the means of the parent's generation.
-Relative scarcity, in a supportive environment, helps them learn that "the effort yields its own reward." - Gene Roddenberry
+Relative scarcity, in a supportive environment, helps them learn - as Gene Roddenberry said -- "the effort yields its own reward."

 Warrior Children are raised to be passionate, appreciative, and to live by The Golden Rule.
 Warrior children are willing to put in the work and take success-enabling risks.
 Warrior children behold their life and resources as gifts.
-Warrior children are raised in loving environments emphasizing "To whom much is given, much will be required." - Luke 12:48
+Children of warriors are nurtured in caring environments, as highlighted in Luke 12: "To whom much is given, much will be required."

 Warrior Children are raised with failure not only being possible, but children experiencing failure in a way that provides resilience as a great life lesson.
 They learn to fear failure less - while understanding, leveraging, and growing with failure more.
-Warrior children are raised to "Improvise, Adapt, and Overcome." - U.S. Marines Motto
+Children of warriors are brought up following the U.S. Marines' motto:

 Successful adult children,